nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 ***

+<h2 style="color: green">May—Aug 2021</h2> I have been granted a QNRF grant (with Darwish, Abdelali, Mubarak): TDF 03-0706-210009, Natiq: Arabic Text to Speech System

-<h2 style="color: green">May—Aug 2021</h2> Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EMNLP21-Covid.pdf">Fighting the COVID-19 Infodemic: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society</a> is accepted to appear in the Findings of EMNLP 2021.
+Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EMNLP21-Covid.pdf">Fighting the COVID-19 Infodemic: Modeling the Perspective of Journalists, Fact-Checkers, Social Media Platforms, Policy Makers, and the Society</a> is accepted to appear in the Findings of EMNLP 2021.

 I will be serving as an Area Chair for the Thirty-Sixth AAAI Conference on Artificial Intelligence (AAAI-22).